uprun/WebPad/privacy_policy.md

 ## Privacy Policy

-Oleksandr Kryvonos built the WebPad app as a Freemium app.
+Oleksandr Kryvonos built the WebPad app as a Free app.
 This SERVICE is provided by Oleksandr Kryvonos at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.